 Dr. Marlee S. Bunch

-Marlee Bunch is an educator with over 16 years teaching experience.
-She holds two graduate degrees and is currently working on her Ed.D. from the University of Illinois.
-She holds a teaching certificate, gifted education certification, Diversity and Equity certificate, and an ESL (English Second Language) certification.
-Her experiences teaching at the secondary and post-secondary level, have allowed her to write curriculum, mentor teachers, create workshops, tutor, advocate for inclusion, and most importantly mentor students.
+Dr. Marlee Bunch is an educator with over 16 years teaching experience.
+She holds a doctoral degree from the University of Illinois and two graduate degrees.
+She holds a teaching certificate, Gifted Education Certification, Diversity and Equity Certificate, and an ESL (English Second Language) Certification.
+Her experiences teaching at the secondary and post-secondary level, have allowed her to write curriculum, mentor teachers, create workshops, advocate for inclusion & equity, and most importantly support students.
 Her research, teaching, and educational advocacy work seeks to disrupt inequities, advocate for educational reform and illuminate the power of storytelling and history.
 Her research focuses on the oral histories of Black female educators.
 She is the founder of the Unlearning the HUSH teaching framework.

-Unlearning the Hush: This study will illustrate the impact the long history of segregation, Brown v.
+Unlearning the Hush: This study illustrates the impact the long history of segregation, Brown v.
 Board of Education, and desegregation efforts had on the teaching experiences of Black, female educators in Hattiesburg, MS, particularly between the years 1954-1971.